 Make a note of the key words that stand out to you, but don't study them yet.
 This is the Holy Ghost Hop!

 Read one chapter each day.

-Study the portions that stood out to you last week by looking up key words and phrases in a Hebrew/Greek concordance of the Bible (Strong's) and from there, a dictionary if needed.
+Study the words that stood out to you last week, along with portions of Scripture around them that you would like to study by looking up key words and phrases in a Hebrew/Greek concordance of the Bible (Strong's) and from there, a dictionary if needed.